0xpatatedouce/guide-massa-node-step-by-step-/README.md

 If you follow this guide, you will be able to independently run and monitor your own Massa node:

-I will use Ubuntu for this guide, you need Ubuntu 20.04 and higher and a computer with 8 cores, 16 GB RAM, 1TB disk and a decent internet connection.
+I will use Ubuntu for this guide, you need Ubuntu 20.04 and higher, a computer with 8 cores, 16 GB RAM, 1TB disk and a decent internet connection.
 On your local machine or you can also use a cloud VPS (Virtual Private Servers) like Contabo, AWS, Hetzner...

 Now your computer/vps is ready, we are going to update/upgrade the apt command :